 Steve's and Mike's Recommendations!

 From time to time, Steve and Mike come across something that our followers may enjoy.
 As we see something or read something or hear something, we'll list it out here with why we think it's special.
+Click on the pictures to learn more about the items!

 (We are a participant in the Amazon Services LLC Associates program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 For those recommendations that involve a sale, all sales go directly through Amazon.com...we see no customer information whatsoever.)